 Invest in the right communication platforms.

-Finding the best video conference tools, chat tools, scheduling, data sharing and so on is the absolute key to efficiency in communication.
-Not only are they important for the businesses objectives but they are essential for team building and a sense of togetherness.
+Finding the best video conference tools, chat tools, scheduling, data sharing, and so on is the absolute key to efficiency in communication.
+Not only are they important for the business’s objectives but they are essential for team building and a sense of togetherness.

 Work on building relationships.

-Making sure to use the first 10 minutes of a meeting to ‘catch up’ on how they are in their personal life, family, hobbies etc, or time in which they can just share some concerns.
+- Make sure to use the first 10 minutes of a meeting to ‘catch up’ on how they are in their personal life, family, hobbies, etc, or time in which they can just share some concerns.

-Take advantage of ‘breakout rooms’ which allows you to create sub-meetings within your team’s meeting.
+- Take advantage of ‘breakout rooms’ which allow you to create sub-meetings within your team’s meeting.
 It gives chance for smaller meetings and space for your team to get to know one another better.

 Just because you don’t greet and meet your team on a daily basis does not mean that appreciation for the work carried out can be forgotten.
-A remote team often can struggle with knowing how well they are contributing to the business, so its extremely important to show appreciation often, even its just a few words.
+A remote team often can struggle with knowing how well they are contributing to the business, so it’s extremely important to show appreciation often, even if it’s just a few words.
 It can completely change their day.